PROBE: Probabilistic Occupancy BEV Encoding with Analytical Translation Robustness for 3D Place Recognition: Related Work

 \subsection{Positioning of PROBE}

-PROBE belongs to the handcrafted BEV family but replaces deterministic binary matching with probabilistic occupancy modeling: (i)~\emph{analytical marginalization} via the polar Jacobian produces a per-cell Bernoulli model in closed form; (ii)~a \emph{Bernoulli-KL Jaccard with uncertainty gating} replaces the binary Jaccard with a divergence measure that downweights unreliable cells.
-Like SC and SC++, PROBE requires no training and no geometric verification, yet achieves accuracy competitive with learning-based methods.
-For a comprehensive review of LiDAR-based place recognition methods, we refer the reader to~\cite{zhang2024lprsurvey}.
-To our knowledge, no existing method models per-cell occupancy as a Bernoulli random variable with analytically derived uncertainty for BEV-based place recognition.
+{PROBE belongs to the handcrafted BEV family but replaces deterministic binary matching with probabilistic occupancy modeling via analytical marginalization and uncertainty-gated scoring (Sec.~\ref{sec:method}).
+Like SC and SC++, it requires no training and no geometric verification.
+For a comprehensive survey, see~\cite{zhang2024lprsurvey}.
+To our knowledge, no existing method models per-cell occupancy as a Bernoulli random variable with analytically derived uncertainty for BEV-based place recognition.}